PNNL-CompBio/ion-mob-ms/UserInterface/README.md

 Current roadblocks - need list of static parameters, dynamic parameters, and required file uploads for each experiment type.
                    - need format of "nexflow run" command.
 I'll use string substitution to call arguments in a order specifed on back-end.

+Work for later: Work on install script for users that includes everything needed for mac and windows.